SoftwareAG/webMethods-io-Transform/README.md

 ![image](https://user-images.githubusercontent.com/60179170/89013245-2ec8ef00-d331-11ea-8127-9d8b7a4ad499.png)

 ## Using webhook to pass the data.
 1. Open the logger and hover over the transform name.
-You will goin to see a `edit icon` there Click on that icon.
+You will goin to see a `edit icon` there Click on that icon.<br/>
 ![image](https://user-images.githubusercontent.com/60179170/89014430-1fe33c00-d333-11ea-9f34-f66e00ee1e4c.png)
 2. Now from the Action Configure window cheack what are the input the transform need and its datatypes.
-Here the transform only need one input and data type is string.
+Here the transform only need one input and data type is string.<br/>
 ![image](https://user-images.githubusercontent.com/60179170/89014614-62a51400-d333-11ea-8b4e-d40906093bfb.png)
 3. Configure a JSON object wrt the input. <br/>
 if the inputs are a string and a array, configure the JSON as <br/>
 {"data1":"string","data2":[1,2,3,4]}<br/>
 Here the tranfrom need only one input we will configure the JSON as <br/>
 {"data1":"Anshuman Saikia"}
-4. Now `double click` on the start .
+4. Now `double click` on the start .<br/>
 ![image](https://user-images.githubusercontent.com/60179170/88809305-9700bf00-d1d1-11ea-91a2-235dfaf46578.png).
 5. From the list click on webhook.<br/>
 ![image](https://user-images.githubusercontent.com/60179170/89008115-b447a180-d327-11ea-8fbe-e0c48f8f8a92.png)